 I offer one-on-one naturopathic appointments to discuss any health concerns that are important to you.
 We will move through a thorough history that includes physical, mental, emotional, and spiritual aspects of your life, to help uncover connections to any symptoms that you may be experiencing.
 The foundations of any plan are rooted in the foundations of health: diet, exercise, sleep, and stillness.
 You will receive a unique treatment plan based on what you are experiencing and your readiness level.
 We will not move forward unless you are in full agreement.
 My goal is for us to be health allies.
 Once we start working together, you are no longer alone for this journey.

 My clinical passion is guiding women in their menstrual, hormonal and perinatal health.
-I primarily use the naturopathic modalities of diet, lifestyle counseling, herbal medicine, acupuncture, and nutritional supplementation.
+I primarily use the naturopathic modalities of diet, lifestyle counselling, herbal medicine, acupuncture, and nutritional supplementation.
 I am also licensed to offer Bio-Identical hormone replacement therapy.

 Naturopathic doctors practice as primary care providers with an emphasis on disease prevention and optimizing wellness.
 They are guided by six fundamental healing principles: